 Yes, non-qualified mortgage loans carry higher risk to lenders Ultimately, these Non QM loans might pose greater risk for the borrower.
 The Consumer Financial Protection Bureau discourages elements such as balloon payments and interest-only repayment plans because they can lead to complications for borrowers, elevating the potential for falling behind on payments and, in turn, defaulting on the loan.
 Most Non QM mortgage lenders will charge a higher interest rate and more lending fees to off-set the inherent risk.

-Background on Non-Traditional Loans
+Background on Non-Traditional Mortgages

 In 2014, the Consumer Finance Protection Bureau of CFPB adopted new rules that defined what qualified mortgages (QM) are.
 This gave mortgage lenders protection on loans that met standards set by the federal government.
 This reduced the risk with fewer mortgages ending up being delinquent or in foreclosure.
 Also, the CFPB began the Ability to Repay minimum standards.
 After the new CFPB rules were adopted, loans that did not stick to QM standards were found to be non-QM loans.